[Last updated January 5, 2026]

 Remember that your loved one might not receive any documentation from a Roth 401(k) or a Roth IRA.
 These types of accounts are entitled to tax-free growth, so in most cases, your parent won’t owe any taxes on distributions from these accounts.

 If you’re uncomfortable preparing the return and can’t afford to hire a CPA, consider utilizing the IRS’s Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) programs.
 They’re run by qualified, IRS-vetted volunteers and are free of charge.
 Click here for more information about these programs and to find locations near you.
-There are also multiple free tax prep help options available to seniors, which you can take advantage of.
+There are also multiple free tax prep help options available to seniors that you can take advantage of.

 Decide who will sign the tax return

 Once you’ve prepared the return, the last thing you’ll have to do before sending it in is to sign it.
 If your loved one can sign their own return, they may do so; as long as you were not paid to prepare their tax return, you will not have to sign it.
 If you were paid to prepare the return, you must have a valid preparer tax identification number (PTIN) and sign the return at the bottom.
-If your loved one is not capable of signing their own return, you may sign it for them — but there are a few things you’ll need to do first.
-If you haven’t already done so, you must obtain a power of attorney (POA) for your older relative.
-You’ll need to attach a copy of the executed POA as well as completed Forms 8453 and 2848 when filing.

 Filing your parent’s taxes: The bottom line